callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 end
 ```

+By extension, making a `ForkBlocker` class would be equally easy to accomplish.

 There are many other ways that my tic tac toe codebase can be easily expanded upon now.
 I could make the game a 4x4 or 5x5 grid instead of a 3x3 grid with ease.
-I don't even want to think about how many hours and keystrokes it would take in the original implementation.
+I don't even want to think about how many hours and keystrokes it would take to accomplish in the original implementation.

 ### Going Forward